 Once your website is setup and ready for public viewing, you'll want to submit it to search engines, mainly by using a "sitemap.xml" file, although you can use just basic submission too.
 Search engine submission is a pretty straightforward process.
 You will want to setup accounts with Google Webmaster Tools and Bing Webmaster Tools (Bing tools will also submit to Yahoo!).
-Ask is the fourth largest search engine so you'll also want to submit to Ask.
 Once you have your site submitted, you'll want to integrate Google Analytics into your website for more comprehensive insights of your website performance in Google searches.

 Website optimization, or SEO is the next step and is really an ongoing process.
 It includes editing your meta tags, adding heading tags (these are article titles used in the page copy of each webpage), and adding "alt" tags to all your images.
 The best SEO you can do is to have good, helpful content, related to your business, on your webpages.
 Search engine algorithms are very advanced and can read websites for content.
 Do not try to stuff a bunch of keywords on your webpages, it's better to have user friendly articles and information on your website to get the best search engine rankings.

 - Optimizing Your Website (SEO)